 Well, at least there'll be some good visuals in this one.

-Ok, the seashore, rising wind, spooky music, immediately followed by a bunch of stock footage of storms.
-All right!
-I mean, I don't wish anyone ill, but this episode might just be a pretty straightforward show about hurricanes without too much craziness.
+The seashore, rising wind, spooky music, immediately followed by a bunch of stock footage of storms.
+I don't want to jump to any conclusions, but this episode might just be a pretty straightforward show about hurricanes without too much craziness.

 Nimoy praises the work of newsreel cameramen, as we watch the footage.
 Really, mostly just a cool montage, and Nimoy saying pretty obvious things about hurricanes – property damage, hard to predict, dangerous.
 Nimoy claims that the etymology of the word 'Hurricane' comes from a powerful Carribean god.
 Not going to look that up.
 Sounds cool, don't really care if it's true.